CXuesong/WikiClientLibrary/README.md

 ## Overview

 This portable & asynchronous MediaWiki API client provides an easy and asynchronous access to commonly-used MediaWiki API.
+The portable library targets at .NET Framework 4.5, ASP.NET Core 1.0, Xamarin.iOS, and Xamarin.Android.

+*   Queries and edits for pages, including standard pages, category pages, and file pages.

+    *   Queries for category statistical info and its members.
+    *   Queries for basic file info, and file uploading.

+*   Login/logout via simple asynchronous functions, as shown in the demo below.

+    *   Client code have access to `CookieContainer`, and have chance to persist it.

+*   Tokens are hidden in the library functions, so that client won't bother to retrieve them over and over again.

+*   Query continuations are hidden by `IAsyncEnumerable`, which will ease the pain when using page generators.

+*   Other miscellaneous MediaWiki API, such as

+    *   OpenSearch
+    *   Page parsing
+    *   Patrol

+    ​

+## A Brief Demo

 You can find a demo in `ConsoleTestApplication1`.
 It's also suggested that you take a look at `UnitTestProject1` to find out what can be done with the library.

 ```c#
 static async Task HelloWikiWorld()